 "Having fled from The Orchard into hyperspace, each Tulip crew member finds themselves in their own pocket reality, but a problem in all realities is that the ship's molecules are destabilizing due to a warp bubble imbalance.
 Elsewhere in hyperspace, Travis finds Xeylon, who explains how to activate his Divinity Cluster power.
 Travis only wishes to return to the point in time where Callie is shot and try to stop it.
 Meanwhile, Catchpole lurks aboard the Tulip jumping from each reality and observing the crew as they establish a way to stabilize the ship.
 Once they do, he steals the horizon generator and returns to the Orchard HQ on Mars, but he kills Murchison and takes over the Hyperspace project.
 Travis eventually alters time and saves Callie's life.
 They all return to the Tulip but without the horizon generator the ship remains stuck in hyperspace.
 Xeylon has a theory on getting back but risks destroying the ship if it fails.
 The series ends there in a cliffhanger."

-On this day in 2015, the action was winding down -- but the tension was building up! -- for the first season of Syfy's 12 Monkeys!
+On this day in 2015 (in the U.S.), the action was winding down -- but the tension was building up! -- for the first season of Syfy's 12 Monkeys!
 "Paradox" was the twelfth episode, and here's the plot summary as provided by IMDB.com:

 "With Cole dying from the effects of time-travel, Railly must find the one person who can save him."